Axel Paris - Research Scientist

 Adding Details to Implicit Surfaces

 Adding details to implicit surfaces is challenging.
-As opposed to polygonal meshes, they do not provide an explicit parameterization of the surface which prevents the use of displacement mapping.
+As opposed to polygonal meshes, they do not provide an explicit parameterization of the surface which prevents the use of any texture mapping.
 The goal of this post is to investigate various techniques to workaround this issue and add details to implicit surfaces.
-We will focus here on implicit surfaces represented as signed distance functions (SDF), whose field function `f \quad : \quad \mathbb R^3 \rightarrow \mathbb \R` returns an estimate of the distance to the surface of the object (see here for a more in-depth explanation).
-Everything written can also be tested in this shadertoy.
+Here We will focus on displacement mapping for implicit surfaces encoded as signed distance fields (SDF), whose field function `f \quad : \quad \mathbb R^3 \rightarrow \mathbb \R` returns an estimate of the distance to the surface of the object (see here for a more in-depth explanation).
+Everything written here can be tested in this shadertoy.
 These are mostly notes and code snippets for my future self which may be useful to other people.

 Noise-based details

-The first, probably most straightforward technique to add details is to treat a 3D noise as a signed distance function itself, and combine it with the base SDF.
-You can see many examples of this in Shadertoy, here or here, just to name a few.
-This is also referred to as hypertexturing in the litterature.
-While such technique can theoretically add infinite details, everything comes from the same noise function which suffers from a self-similar appearance.
+The first, probably most straightforward technique (and most used!) to add details is to treat a 3D noise as a signed distance field itself, and combine it with the base SDF.
+You can see many examples of this in Shadertoy (here or here just to name a few).
+This is also referred to as hypertexturing in the research litterature.
+While such technique can theoretically add infinite details (to the extent of the number of octave you use), everything comes from the same noise function which suffers from a self-similar appearance.
 This may be partially solved by combining different functions depending in which region of space we evaluate it.
-Another downfall of this is that adding 3D noise everywhere may create floaters (detached surface parts floating in space), which is usually not desired.
+Another downfall of this is that treating noise as a distance field everywhere will necessarily create floaters (detached surface parts floating in space), which is usually not desired.

 Implicit sphere combined with 3D noise.
-As the amount of octaves increases, floaters appear.
+As the amount of octaves increases, floaters appear (center and right images).

 We can work around this issue if we refine the problem a little bit.
-Implicit primitives are also often called skeletal primitives, and their SDF is decomposed into a distance to an infinitly-thin skeleton, and a substraction by a radius.
-So instead of adding noise to the global SDF, we now add details to a given specific primitive (a sphere, box, or cylinder for instance) and modify its radius with noise.
+Basic SDF primitives, such as spheres, capsules, and segments, are also often called skeletal primitives, and their signed distance function is made of a distance function to an infinitly-thin skeleton, and a substraction by a radius.
+Instead of adding noise to the global SDF as done before, we now add details to a given specific primitive by modifying its radius with noise.
 Let's study the case of a sphere, whose SDF is defined from a center `\mathbf{c}` and a radius `r` as:

 `f(\mathbf{p}) = ||\mathbf{p} - \mathbf{c}|| - r`